Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/extension_points/core_extensions.md

 }
 ```

+On this page we'll go over each extension point individually.

 ## PreGenerationChecker

-`PreGenerationChecker` can be used to run some check to check for constraints.
+`PreGenerationChecker` can be used to run some checks and constraints.

-For instance, `Javadoc` plugin does not support generating documentation for multi-platform project, so it uses
+For instance, `Javadoc` plugin does not support generating documentation for multi-platform projects, so it uses
 `PreGenerationChecker` to check for multi-platform source sets and fails if it finds any.

 ## Generation